ktravaglini/BIOC281/Classes/1/Tutorial 1 Instructions.md

 ```

 ## Request resources for the next class
 After saving Tutorial 1.ipynb and installing all the R packages, return to the original terminal window where you launched jupyter.
-Quit jupyter by pressing command+c twice (you should still see the green tmux bar).
+Quit jupyter by pressing "ctrl+c" (or "command+c") twice (you should still see the green tmux bar).
 Now, request resources for the next class with salloc.
 ```bash
 salloc --ntasks-per-node=1 --cpus-per-task=4 --mem=30G --time=0-3:00:00 --begin="13:30:00 10/21/20" --qos=interactive srun --pty bash -i -l
 ```